-After 2,000 road miles, three national parks, five campsites, and three junior ranger patches, we are back at home in Boulder, Colorado.
+After 2,000 road miles, three national parks, five campsites, and six junior ranger patches, we are back at home in Boulder, Colorado.

-It started with a night in Yellowstone, followed by hours on the open roads of Montana.
-We spent four-and-a-half days hiking and paddling through the expansive beauty of Glacier National Park, hit Yellowstone again on the way back down, and spent one final night in Grand Teton before heading home.
+We spent most of the first half of our trip in Grand Teton, followed by a night in Yellowstone and hours on the open roads of Montana.
+We passed four-and-a-half days hiking and paddling through the expansive beauty of Glacier National Park, hit Yellowstone again on the way back down, and spent one final night in Grand Teton before heading home.

 I no longer smell like Deet and campfire smoke, and I’m not sure how I feel about that.
 On the one hand, it’s nice to be home—back to our dog, our house, my garden, and our friends.
 But on the other, I see our two weeks as a family unit in a truck and in a tent as a time capsule.
 It was a unique experience—hard at times but worth it overall—that's now just a collection of memories.

 Now that I’m looking in the rearview mirror on this trip, I’m realizing that I learned a few lessons: